Speeds: 200–2,000 Mbps

 Major providers like Xfinity, AT&T, and Verizon—which also have big footprints in this part of the States—all boast multigigabit plans, some of which breeze past Lumos with top speeds ranging from 5,000 to 6,000 Mbps.
-Nobody really needs internet that fast, but if you do want multigig speeds for whatever reason, Lumos can deliver the goods with the 2,000 Mbps capabilities of its Ultimate Plus plan.
+Nobody really needs internet that fast, but if you do want multigig speeds for whatever reason, Lumos can deliver the goods with 2,000 Mbps capabilities.
 And it costs $20 less per month than Verizon’s similarly-paced 2 Gbps plan, so that’s cool.

 FAQ about Lumos

 What are the best routers for Lumos internet?